 Unfortunately, animals are considered property under the current federal legislation.
 I would like to see that changed to sentient beings.

 When my career began at the BC SPCA in 1980, we would see between 400 – 500 dogs come into the shelter each month.
 There were so many cats we didn’t even count them!
-Very few people would think of spaying or neutering their pet, and if it went missing, they would be replaced.
 Animals were seen as disposable, and it wouldn’t be unusual to see dogs running freely on the streets.
 Today, this is very rare.

 If you visit your local shelter you will find most of the kennels empty, dogs and cats are usually wearing some form of ID, such as a tag, tattoo or a microchip and are spayed/neutered.
-The BC SPCA provides the very best care to our residents in our community adoption centres, and we are concerned about both their physical and psychological needs.
 We have come such a long way in my 39 years with the Society – we now use the term animal “Guardian” instead of “owner” and a lot of people refer to their four legged companions as “fur babies”.

-From your time working at the BC SPCA, do you have any memorable stories?
+From your time working in animal welfare, do you have any memorable stories?